 In the state of Oklahoma, statutes state that all families incur certain child-rearing expenses.
 Basic child support calculations include factors such as the parents' combined income and number of children, cost of housing, food, transportation, basic public educational expenses, clothing, and entertainment.
 Oklahoma prescribes standard child support guidelines, which are specifically made to take into account the various factors listed above and calculate the amount of child support payment the parent is to make.

 If you need to initiate or modify a child support case, it is important to have an experienced family law attorney on your side.
-Ball Morse Lowe’s Family Law team has the knowledge and experience to ensure that your child support case is decided with the best interest of the child in mind and that your rights are protected.
+Contact Ball Morse Lowe today to speak with a trusted advocate who will fight for your child’s best interests.

 Child support in Oklahoma is calculated by gross monthly income, which the state of Oklahoma defines as a combination of earned income and passive income.
 It is crucial for the court to have a clear understanding of the earned and passive income of both parties in order to ensure that the child support calculations are accurate and fair, and that the child support awarded will serve the best interests of the children.